 What do customers say about Multiplier vs Deel?

-Don't just take our word for it.
-Here's what actual users say about working with these providers – the good, the bad, and everything in between.
+Don't just take my word for it.
+Here's what actual users say about working with these providers on major review platforms.

 Multiplier